zhangxijing97/INFO7375_NeuralNetworks_AI/README.md

 ### Introduction to the Perceptron

 A **Perceptron** is a type of artificial neuron used for **binary classification**.
 It takes multiple inputs, multiplies them by weights, sums them, and applies a threshold (activation function) to produce an output of 0 or 1.
+The Perceptron introduced **learning** by adjusting weights based on input data.

 #### Formula:
 The perceptron computes the weighted sum as: